Skip to main content

 Wait 1 hour for the ban to expire, then ensure the engine is not repeatedly re-authenticating.

-If you run multiple instances behind the same NAT, consider using one LAPI instance or lowering reconnection frequency to avoid bursts.
+If you run multiple instances behind the same NAT, consider using one LAPI instance or reducing reconnection frequency to avoid bursts.

 🛠️ Stabilize the engine